aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-txt/_index.md

 ---
 title: Java XLS to TXT - XLS to TXT Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to TXT in Java.
-Java Convert XLS to TXT saveformat.
-Java XLS to TXT format.
-Save XLS to TXT Java.
+Convert XLS to TXT quickly and easily with Aspose.Cells.
+Java XLS to TXT.
+Java Save XLS to TXT.
+Save XLS as TXT using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to TXT in Java., Java XLS to TXT saveformat., XLS to TXT Java., Java Convert XLS to TXT]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to TXT in Java., Save XLS to TXT using Java., Java XLS to TXT saveformat., XLS to TXT Converter., Java Save XLS as TXT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}